cvs-health/testilo/README.md

 const batchObj = batch(id, what, targets);
 ```

-The `id` argument to `batch()` is a unique identifier for the target list.
+The `id` argument to `batch()` is an identifier for the target list.
 The `what` variable describes the target list.
 The `targets` variable is an array of arrays, with each array containing the 2 items (description and URL) defining one target.

 The `batch()` function of the `batch` module generates a batch and returns it as an object.
 Within the batch, each target is given a sequential (base-62 alphanumeric) string as an ID.